Gerald Martin Smith: Business career

 In 1993, while chief executive of the Farr construction group, he was prosecuted for stealing £2 million from its pension fund and sentenced to two years' imprisonment.

 In 2002, Smith acquired 30% of Izodia plc through his investment company, Orb.
 He placed his own directors on the board and moved the main company bank account to Jersey where he stole money from it.
 In December 2002, the Serious Fraud Office (SFO) raided his home in Jersey and his company offices.
 By February 2005, criminal charges were being considered.
 On the day that Smith was to report with his lawyers to the SFO's offices, he was involved in a car crash and had to be cut from his Audi A8 after having run into a tree.
 Traffic police found two first class tickets to New York in his briefcase.
-In 2005, he pled guilty to 10 counts of theft totalling £34m and one of false accounting in respect of his position at Izodia plc.
-He was sentenced to eight years' imprisonment and, in 2006, disqualified from acting as a company director for 15 years.
-He was released from jail after four years.
+In April 2006 he pleaded guilty to ten counts of theft and false accounting, admitting to misappropriating over £34 million from Izodia, and was sentenced to eight years' imprisonment.
+He was disqualified from acting as a company director for 15 years and released from prison after four years.

-In 2003, he sued Andy Ruhan, his former business associate, for over £100 million he claimed was owed to him in respect of a hotel deal.
+In 2007 a confiscation order of over £40 million was made against him, then the largest ever made in English criminal proceedings.
+With interest, the SFO put the amount outstanding at £72 million in 2021 and over £81.9 million by October 2025.